ashwani746/reactjs-interview-questions/README.md

 # React Interview Questions & Answers

-> Click :✍:if you like the project and follow [@Shashi Pandey](https://www.youtube.com/results?search_query=darkjs) for technical updates.
+> Click :✍:if you like the project and follow [@Ashwani Patel](https://www.youtube.com/results?search_query=darkjs) for technical updates.

 ---